orbas1/Workhouse/SETUP.md

 ## Quick setup

+1. Ensure PostgreSQL is installed and running.
+2. Copy `.env.example` to `.env` and update the `DB_*` values to match your local database credentials.
-From the repository root run:
+3. From the repository root run:

 ```bash
 npm run setup
 ```

-This script copies `.env.example` to `.env` if missing, installs all dependencies and runs database migrations with seed data.
+The script installs dependencies, runs migrations using the configured credentials and seeds the database with sample data.
+If `.env` is missing it will be created from `.env.example`.

 After setup you can start the API and frontend: